fusion_bench.modelpool¶

 -

-–The loaded model.
+model–The loaded model.
 If the model name is "pretrained", it returns a pretrained Seq2Seq language model.
 Otherwise, it returns a PEFT model.

 Source code in fusion_bench/modelpool/PeftModelForSeq2SeqLM.py